arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

   - section_layout: 1col
     images:
-      - caption: 'Start or extend a Whiteboard session from a built-in template'
+      - caption: 'Start or extend your Whiteboard from a built-in template for common workshops & team activities'
-        description: 'Start or extend a Whiteboard session from a built-in template'
+        description: 'Start or extend your Whiteboard from a built-in template for common workshops & team activities'
         url: '/projects/brightidea-whiteboard/whiteboard-templates.gif'
         border: light
         width: